Jorenar/blog/2023-10-05-livecd-2-rootfs-tar-gz.md

 * `sudo` + permissions

 # Step-by-step
+## Get the LiveCDs

+This step is self-explanatory.

+As of writing those words the latest ISOs are:
+  * `debian-live-12.1.0-amd64-standard.iso`
+  * `Fedora-Workstation-Live-x86_64-38-1.6.iso`

 ## Mounting ISOs

-First we need to create a mountpoints:
+First we need to create mountpoints:
 ```
 $ sudo mkdir /mnt/debian
 $ sudo mkdir /mnt/fedora
 ```
-It doesn't need to be `/mnt/iso`, you can as well use `~/foo` or anything.
+(it doesn't need to be `/mnt/iso`, you can as well use `~/foo` or something else)

-The syntax for mounting an ISO file is as follow: `mount -o loop disk1.iso /mnt/disk`
+The syntax for mounting an ISO file is: `mount -o loop disk1.iso /mnt/disk`

-Therefore let's mount our LiveCDs:
+Therefore let's mount our images:
 ```
 $ sudo mount -o loop debian-live-12.1.0-amd64-standard.iso /mnt/debian
 $ sudo mount -o loop Fedora-Workstation-Live-x86_64-38-1.6.iso /mnt/fedora